 - 1. Go to Configuration \rightarrow Record \rightarrow Storage Mode. - 2.
-Set Mode as Quota. - 3.
+Select Mode as Quota. - 3.
 Select a camera to set quota in Camera. - 4.
-Enter the storage capacity in Record Capacity.
+Enter the storage capacity in the text fields of Max.
+Record Capacity (GB) and Max.
+Picture Capacity (GB).